 - Scroll through the Program Events box, then click on Default beep.

-- You will see a Sounds drop-down menu.
-Select the None option from it.
+- Select the None option from the drop-down menu.

 - Click on Apply to save changes and then click OK to close the window.